jreisinger/docs/notes/sec/basics.md

 Asset and risk management

+* risk = possibility of something bad happening
+* threat = a path to that risk occuring
+---
 * what are your most valuable assets
-* what are most probable attacks and their impact
+* what are most probable threats and their impact; how to handle them

 Identity and access management (IAM) - life cycle of